Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WidgetAttribute-WA_Resized-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 42
-    :digest: 62e6ce9a3302f4b9a2e3c479a2d3aa45
+    :digest: 7acda65f37cdbe88e7a5b67a0554ac46

 Indicates that the widget has an explicit size.
-This flag is set or cleared by QWidget::resize() and QWidget::setGeometry().
+This flag is set or cleared by :sip:ref:`~PyQt6.QtWidgets.QWidget.resize` and :sip:ref:`~PyQt6.QtWidgets.QWidget.setGeometry`.